 Vehicle Insurance: What You Need to Know

-Vehicle insurance is required before you drive on UK roads.
-It provides coverage for accidents or injuries that might occur involving other people or vehicles.
-When you process repairs after an accident, you typically don’t need to pay out of pocket, as your insurance will cover the costs.
-The level of coverage varies by policy, so it’s important to review your insurance agreement before making a claim.
+Vehicle insurance is not just a choice but a legal requirement before you drive on UK roads.
+Your financial safety net covers accidents or injuries involving other people or vehicles.
+With Insurance, you typically don’t need to pay out of pocket when you process repairs after an accident.
+However, the level of coverage varies by policy, so it’s crucial to review your insurance agreement before making a claim.

 Making a Claim: